ckeditor/ckeditor4-docs/guides/plugin_sdk/integration_with_acf/README.md

 		requiredContent: 'abbr'
 	} );

-Rule `requiredContent: 'abbr'` means that the **Abbreviation** button requires `<abbr>` tag to be enabled to work.
+The `requiredContent: 'abbr'` rule means that the **Abbreviation** button requires the `<abbr>` tag to be enabled to work.
 Otherwise, the feature will be disabled.
 This makes sense because inserting and managing abbreviations in an editor that discards this kind of content is pointless.

-Now let's consider another configuration that brings our plugin back to life by accepting `<abbr>` back again:
+Let us consider another configuration setting that brings our plugin back to life by accepting `<abbr>` back again:

 	CKEDITOR.replace( 'editor1', {